 An article titled “Predicting Civil Jury Verdicts: How Attorneys Use (and Misuse) a Second Opinion” written in the Journal of Empirical Legal Studies provides the answer how personal injury attorneys do as a class in estimating verdicts: not good.

 The average accuracy error for lawyers in predicting the value was 0.387.
 For a verdict of $100,000, this is equivalent to an estimate of $244,000 or $41,000.
 That’s a big range.
 With those estimation skills, it is a wonder more cases don’t go to trial.

 The study found that when you averaged the estimates of more lawyers – testing the idea of bouncing case value off other attorneys – the average estimation error dropped to 0.228, which on a $100,000 case is equivalent to an estimate of about $169,000 or $59,000.
 When expanded to 28 lawyers, the average estimation error was 0.130, equivalent to an estimate of $135,000 or $74,000.

 This study underscores the importance – particularly for solo practitioners – of getting multiple opinions on the case.
 A couple times a week at our firm, we will end up talking/arguing about the value of a case.

 But we circle back to a leitmotif: there are a lot of variables at play in figuring out the value of a case.
-It is really hard to convey all of the relevant facts in a case to another lawyer with having that attorney read the medical records, meet the client, read her deposition transcript, and so forth.
-If you are not providing all of the relevant information — which is hard to do — it is tough for even the best lawyer at valuing cases to give you a meaningful opinion.
+It is hard to convey all the relevant facts in a case to another lawyer by having that attorney read the medical records, meet the client, read her deposition transcript, and so forth.
+If you are not providing all the relevant information — which is hard to do — it is tough for even the best lawyer at valuing cases to give you a meaningful opinion.
 This study, which valued cases by reading jury verdict reports, really did not control for this.
-But the take home message is clear: get second, third, and fourth opinions on how you evaluated the case.
+But the take-home message is clear: get second, third, and fourth opinions on how you evaluated the case.